 As illustrated in Table 34, the annual capital plan review and revision process is scheduled for completion between January and May.
-However, in 2021 this process was delayed due to the impact of the COVID-19 pandemic with the capital plan being adopted by the board of fire commissioners in November concurrent with the 2022 budget.
+However, in 2021 and 2022 this process was delayed due to the impact of the COVID-19 pandemic with the capital plan being adopted by the board of fire commissioners in November concurrent with the 2022 and 2023 budgets respectively.

-Table 34.
+Table 31.
 Capital Planning Calendar

-Month Activity January Submittal of new capital projects (annual/as needed) February Review & assess Adopted new or revised capital projects based on strategic goals, March initiatives, fire and emergency services self-assessment, & fiscal viability Develop revised capital plan April Board of fire commissioners review of revised capital plan Revision of the capital plan based on board direction May Adoption of the capital plan by resolution
+Month Activity January Submittal of new capital projects (annual/as needed) February Review & assess Adopted new or revised capital projects based on strategic goals, March initiatives, fire and emergency services self-assessment, & fiscal viability Develop revised capital plan April Board of fire commissioners review of revised capital plan Revision of the capital plan based on board direction Мау Adoption of the capital plan by resolution